Anunth-R/Fast-Robots/lab1.md

 ![image](https://github.com/user-attachments/assets/aec71ea0-9e10-4081-9264-8804db378a9a)

 The following setup and codebase allows my computer and the Artemis board to wirelessly communicate with each other.
 When a message is sent from my laptop, the board uses its UUID to identify that the message came from my laptop and process it.
 In particular, the ble_arduino file handles the actual bluetooth communication on the board.
 In addition, the base_ble and ble python files handle communication on the Python side.
-Estring and RobotCommand also provide different kinds of messages that can be sent over bluetooth.
+Estring and RobotCommand are helper scripts that provide a useful datastructure and a way of extracting data from command strings sent to Artemis respectively.

 ## Task ECHO